ahemyu/Semantic-Search/README.md

 After that, the database will be accessible via a Web UI at: http://localhost:6333/dashboard

 ### Step 4: Choose a model (optional)
 You can select the model to use by setting the `MODEL_NAME` environment variable.
 Based on your selection, the application will automatically configure the appropriate vector dimension.
-The best performing model according to research and my own testing is **multi-qa-mpnet-base-cos-v1**
 These are the models you can choose from:

 - all-MiniLM-L12-v2  (384 dimensional embeddings)